 Generally, a neutron scattering reaction occurs when a target nucleus emits a single neutron after a neutron-nucleus interaction.
-In an elastic scattering reaction between a neutron and a target nucleus, there is no energy transferred into nuclear excitation.
+There is no energy transferred into nuclear excitation in an elastic scattering reaction between a neutron and a target nucleus.

 Besides, in an inelastic scattering reaction between a neutron and a target nucleus some energy of the incident neutron is absorbed to the recoiling nucleus and the nucleus remains in the excited state.
 Thus while momentum is conserved in an inelastic collision, kinetic energy of the “system” is not conserved.